sleeplesseditor/Middlewares/README.md

-A client card app built to demonstrate custom middleware construction in React/Redux.
+A client card app built to demonstrate custom middleware construction in React/Redux, and using the JSONPlaceholder fake online REST API.

 To get this up and running, follow these steps: